Hyperbrowser Mcp Server

 Where can I find the documentation for MCP?

-Documentation for MCP can typically be found within the repository itself, often in a README.md
+Documentation for MCP can typically be found within the repository itself, often in a README.md file or a dedicated docs directory.

 Details